 Sensitivity assessment.
-At the benchmark levels, a resistance of 'High' as the main characterizing species Hediste diversicolor is tolerant of organic enrichment and an input at the pressure benchmark is considered unlikely to lead to gross pollution effects.
+At the benchmark levels, a resistance of 'High' as the main characterizing species Hediste diversicolor is tolerant of organic enrichment and an input at the pressure benchmark is considered unlikely to lead to gross pollution effects and impacts on Limecola balthica.
 A resilience of 'High' is assigned (by default) and the biotope is assessed as 'Not sensitive'.